MicrosoftDocs/win32/desktop-src/WMP/downloadmanager-createdownloadcollection.md

 ---
 title: DownloadManager.createDownloadCollection method
 description: Note This section describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The createDownloadCollection method creates a download collection. ms.assetid: '82a56966-f1c5-4d16-af41-7ac2c171ac25'
+The createDownloadCollection method creates a download collection. ms.assetid: 82a56966-f1c5-4d16-af41-7ac2c171ac25
+keywords:
-keywords: ["createDownloadCollection method Windows Media Player", "createDownloadCollection method Windows Media Player , DownloadManager class", "DownloadManager class Windows Media Player , createDownloadCollection method"]
+- createDownloadCollection method Windows Media Player
+- createDownloadCollection method Windows Media Player , DownloadManager class
+- DownloadManager class Windows Media Player , createDownloadCollection method
 topic_type:
 - apiref
 api_name: